Gainesville impact fees by project type

 What are the total impact fees for a single-family home in Gainesville, Florida?

-A new single-family home in Gainesville pays $5,702.00 per unit in combined impact fees (rates sourced July 11, 2026).
+A new single-family home in Gainesville pays at least $5,702.00 per unit in combined impact fees (rates sourced July 11, 2026).
+One additional fee has no published standard amount and is not included, so the full cost may be higher; verify before budgeting.

 How much are commercial impact fees in Gainesville?

 Commercial development in Gainesville pays no per-square-foot impact fees, but owes $5,702.00 in one-time water and sewer connection fees.
+One additional fee has no published standard amount and is not included, so the full cost may be higher; verify before budgeting.

 Does Gainesville charge its own impact fees?